donomii/tagdb/README.md

 #### -config

 Read a different configuration file.
-The default file is "tagdb.conf".
+The default file is "tagdb.conf", in the current directory.

 #### -preAlloc